Authorities investigating what factors played a role in Visalia plane crash

 VISALIA, Calif.
-(KGPE) – We now know the identities of the 4 people that died in a plane crash that happened over the weekend.
+(KSEE) – We now know the identities of the 4 people that died in a plane crash that happened over the weekend.

 Investigators say the crash happened minutes after taking off, near highway 99, just west of The Visalia Airport.